ARautaharju/ARautaharju.github.io/README.md

-# Portfolio of Aino Rautaharju
+# Ticorporate project portfolio of Aino Rautaharju

 ## Made for Jamk University of Applied Sciences